Architecture That Earned Its Scars

 API-First Design

-Every capability in InTouch is accessible through the REST API.
-This enables:
+Every capability is reachable through the REST API.
+Nothing is locked behind the UI.
+That opens:

 • Self-service automation portals